HaydenHaines/VeriVote/README.md

   4) Collect each vote cast,
   5) Uses an individual unique identifier system non-signature
   6) Prints a day end report
-  7) Connects once and only once to central system uploads day end report only when vote system is closed.
+  7) Connects to central system uploads day end report only when vote system is closed.
   8) Uses the unique identifier system to verify each ballot was scanned only once
   9) Manages states for each stage of the vote day.
   10) Manages the terminus of ballots.